 |Download SeqPlot now! |

-NOTE: If your operating system will not let you use Java Web Start applications, you can still run SeqPlot by downloading this file: seqplot.zip .
+If you prefer, you can run SeqPlot on your local machine by downloading this file: seqplot.zip .
 Unzip this and see the readme file for instructions.
 Remember that if SeqPlot is run locally, it will not receive automatic updates.

 Written by S. Beck

 Based on an original program from A. Henden

 This Java Web Start application is platform independent.
 It accesses an on-line MySQL database that contains more than 47 million stars that have been calibrated through the AAVSO Photometric All-Sky Survey (APASS), USNO-Flagstaff, Sonoita, and other AAVSOnet telescopes.
 The General Catalogue of Photometric Data (GCPD) and Tycho-2 catalogs are also included.
 You can plot fields using either a field name or by coordinates and field size; you can select stars for a sequence and write them to a text file in the correct format for uploading to VSD.

 Suggested criteria for the selection of suitable comparison stars can be found on the AAVSO Sequence Team page "Sequence Creation and Revision Guidelines ".

 After downloading and starting the application, you will be presented with a dialog box requesting your AAVSO website login name (observer code) and password.
 Once entered, this will give you access to the calibration database.

 There is a small initialization file called seqplotDefault.ini that will be created in your home directory.
 This file contains the current output file name, dot colors, dot size, etc. that you have selected.
 Whenever you make a change to one of these parameters, the .ini file will be updated automatically.

 The default file path is (home)/Documents for Mac users or your home directory for PC users (see the Wikipedia definition of "Home Directory " for more details).